(aka 'Derrière le miroir')

 So if you don't own this gem yet - it's an easy purchase recommendation - If, per chance - you already own the Carlotta - is it worth the upgrade?
 Absolutely!
 Don't hesitate.

 Fabulous anamorphic and progressive image on this Carlotta DVD.
 The colors are wonderfully bright hues.
-The image is tight to the frame maximizing horizontal resolution, the extras are unfortunately all in French (only) but the dialogue audio was clear and very consistent in the main feature.
+The image is tight to the frame maximizing horizontal resolution but can seem a bit horizontally stretched.
+The extras are unfortunately all in French (only) but the dialogue audio was clear and very consistent in the main feature.
 Overall this is a great release that may get a vote or 2 in the Year End Poll.

 We will try to review all the Classics Du American Cinema recently released by Carlotta.
 If they are as good as this one we will be making further recommendations.